shah-deep/WanderAI/README.md

 - TripAdvisor API integration
 - STOMP protocol for WebSocket communication

+For detailed backend setup and configuration, see the [Backend README](backend/README.md).

 ### Frontend
 - Next.js
 - React
 - TypeScript
 - Tailwind CSS
 - WebSocket client (STOMP)

+For detailed frontend setup and configuration, see the [Frontend README](frontend/README.md).

 ## Capabilities